-'''

 A scatter plot of both corrections' outputs vs. MAAP measurements is shown in Fig. 4.
-We found that

-'''

-- corrected AE data fitted very well the MAAP measurements in the case of the Schmid correction, with a slope of 1.04 (1.02 1.05); i.e, the Schmid correction overestimates the absorption coefficient by only 2 -5 %.
-In the case of the Collaud Coen correction, it was found that the AE corrected absorption coefficients were underestimated by 19 21 %.
-According to our calculations, the Collaud Coen algorithm tends to produce higher $C{ref}$ values than the Schmid algorithm.
-The difference between both - 390 correction schemes in terms of the comparison to MAAP measurements can be related to the parameterization of C applied by Schmid et al., which is not implemented by Collaud Coen et al., and the way Collaud Coen et al. estimate $C{ref}$ .
+We found that corrected AE data fitted very well the MAAP measurements for both correction algorithms.
+The slopes were 1.05 (1.04-1.06) and 1.03 (1.02-1.03) for the Schmid and Collaud Coen corrections, respectively, with significant correlation factors.
+The slight difference between both correction schemes in terms of the comparison to MAAP measurements can be related to the parameterization of C applied by Schmid et al., which is not implemented by Collaud Coen et al., and the way Collaud Coen et al. estimate $C{\rm ref}$ .

-3.2 Absorption Ångström Exponent
+3.2 Absorption Ångström exponent

-The MWAA was used as a reference multi-wavelength measurement since it accounts for multiple 395 scattering effects by means of a similar configuration to the MAAP.
-Light absorption coefficients obtained from the MWAA (at 635 nm) and from the MAAP (at 637 nm) were compared by applying an linear regression to both datasets after integrating the MAAP data over the filter total sampling times.
-The fit resulted in an MWAA underestimation by 14 to 18% when fitting the whole dataset.
-However, when comparing only data from the polluted period (18 - 23 August 2014), the MWAA underestimation 400 was only ~5 %.
-A scatter plot, including the fits, can be seen in Fig. 5.
-The MWAA underestimation for low absorption coefficient samples might be related to the proximity to the instrument detection limits.
-The possibility of losing part of the BrC aerosol of medium volatility was also considered and all data with $\sigma{ap} < 1$ Mm-1 were considered with caution when making any interpretation in the further analysis.
-MWAA data measured at five different wavelengths was used to retrieve $\mathring{a}{abs}$ by applying a log-log fit as
+The MWAA was used as a reference multi-wavelength measurement since it accounts for multiple-scattering effects by means of a similar configuration to the MAAP.
+Light absorption coefficients obtained from the MWAA (at 635 nm) and from the MAAP (at 637 nm) were compared by applying an linear regression to both datasets after integrating the MAAP data over the filter total sampling times, as shown in Fig. 5.
+The fit resulted in a MWAA underestimation of 14 to 18 % when fitting the whole dataset.
+In general, all values measured by the MWAA at 635 nm were below the MAAP measurements at 637 nm with a decreasing offset towards lower absorption coefficients.
+This could be associated with a significant volatilization of the absorbing aerosol collected during the polluted period.
+The comparison of Aethalometer and MWAA at different wavelengths was based on the assumption that these losses are wavelength-independent.